dbauer23/mobaConverterGo/README.md

 The session file format was used from: [.mxtsessions file format by Ruzgfpegk](https://gist.github.com/Ruzgfpegk/ab597838e4abbe8de30d7224afd062ea)

+(This a work in Progress, and my first shot at a GO Project.)

 ## Build Instructions

 To build and run the project, follow these steps: